Choosing and Caring for Hydrangea Trees!

 Need Football-Sized Green Flowers? - Limelight Panicle Hydrangea Tree

-Showy, foot-long, pale celadon-green flower clusters from mid to late summer.
-These rare lime-colored blooms are tall, and conical, and are an extraordinary standout in the garden!
-LImelight then transitions from green, to bright white to pleasing pink, and even mauve and burgundy in the fall depending on the weather.
-Not just known for its large flowers, but in overall size as well, Limelight Hydrangeas are also wonderfully heat and cold-tolerant!
+Showy, foot-long, pale celadon-green flower clusters appear from mid to late summer.
+These rare lime-colored blooms are tall, conical, and extraordinary standouts in the garden!
+Limelight then transitions from green to bright white, then to pleasing pink, mauve, and burgundy in the fall, depending on the weather.
+Not just known for its large flowers but for its overall size as well, Limelight Hydrangeas are wonderfully heat and cold-tolerant!

 • Mature Height 6 - 8 feet atop a 2-3 foot tall standard